Blind Spots: A Different Perspective on Why You May Not Be Getting The Job

 Try this reflection exercise:

-4. Explore: What belief or fear could be driving it?
+Explore: What belief or fear (see an exercise to try below) could be driving it?

 Maybe it’s softening your tone, asking for feedback, or letting go of perfection in one area of your process.
 Small adjustments in awareness often create the biggest transformations.